Frequently Asked Questions

-In Ontario, Registered Dietitians are classified as an "Authorized Medical Practitioner."
-Even if your extended health insurance plan does not cover dietetic services, keep your receipt and provide it to your accountant to receive a non-refundable tax credit from the government.
+Even if you do not have health benefits or your extended health insurance plan does not cover dietetic services, keep your receipt and provide it to your accountant to receive a non-refundable tax credit from the government.

 What are my payment options?

-I accept cash or personal cheques.
-Cheques are made payable to: Designed Nutrition.
+I accept cash, electronic money transfer or personal cheques.
 Payment is due at the end of the first visit.